A brief look at provincial approaches to recreational marijuana sales

 Share via Email

-Saskatchewan on Wednesday tabled legislation outlining its plans for the sale of cannabis once the federal government legalizes marijuana later this year.
+Manitoba on Tuesday tabled legislation outlining its plans for the sale of cannabis once the federal government legalizes recreational marijuana later this year.
 Here's a look at provincial and territorial plans to date:

 — British Columbia has set the age of consumption at 19.
 Retail sales to be allowed through public and private stores, but retail licences won't be approved without the support of local governments.
 Retailers will not be permitted to sell weed in stores that sell liquor or tobacco.
 People to be allowed to smoke pot in public places where tobacco smoking and vaping are permitted.
 It will be banned in vehicles and in areas frequented by children, including beaches, parks and playgrounds.
 Adults will be allowed to grow up to four plants per household, but landlords and condo councils can restrict or prohibit cultivation and smoking on their properties.